-She is the author of Airhead which gives a behind-the-scenes look at some of the biggest news stories and interviews of recent years.
-She’s also written for The Sunday Times and the Spectator Magazine as well as the Guardian, Evening Standard and the New Statesman.
+Emily is also author of the Sunday Times bestseller, Airhead: An Exploration of the Imperfect Art of Making News, which is currently being adapted.
+She has also written for The Sunday Times and the Spectator as well as the Guardian, the Evening Standard and the New Statesman.

-Emily’s book Airhead: The Imperfect Art of Making News was published in April 2019:
+From Airhead: The Imperfect Art of Making News:

 Behind every interview there is a backstory.
 How it came about.
 How it ended.
 The compromises that were made.
 The regrets, the rows, the deeply inappropriate comedy.